kisanms/Live_Tracker/README.md

   - both expo and google SHA key should be same or else the map will not show

 - **Jan 17**:
+ -Admin all staff loc shows the number of manager and employees